Project-1729/1729/README.md

 <!--
 Check: Project 1729
 Hint: Not everything is where it seems.
 Sometimes what's hidden is meant to be found.
--->
+Start with the image -->